 When two editors are adding labels simultaneously in the outline panel, the most recent change overrides other changes.

-If you need to remove a label from a single section at a later point, you can change a section’s label to None to remove the label on that section.
+If you need to remove a label from a single slide, change the section’s label to None.

 At the bottom of the Manage labels box, you will also have More Options, including Clear Labels from Outline and Disable Labels.
 Before the labels are removed, you will be asked to confirm your decision, as this action cannot be undone.